A History of Religous Orders and Missions in Brazil

 Church involvement in Brazilian society

-Unlike the Carthusians who have lived for more than 900 years in meditation and solitude (without meddling much in the affairs of their chosen place to settle), the strong social and political commitment of the Jesuits in Brazil posed a problem for them.
-It led to their rejection by the imperial and colonial authorities who saw in their communities the danger of a new order, established outside their control.
+Unlike the Carthusians, who have lived for over 900 years in meditation and solitude without much interference in local affairs, the Jesuits’ strong social and political commitment in Brazil led to their rejection by imperial and colonial authorities.
+These authorities saw the Jesuit communities as a threat to their control, fearing the establishment of a new order outside their dominion.
+However, the Jesuits left a lasting impact on Brazilian civil society and its relationship with the Catholic Church

 Recent Articles